steveshogren/hugo-blog/content/post/better-oo-design.md

 +++
-title = "Increased Reuse in Object-Oriented Programs" date = "2016-10-31"
+title = "OO-Design Part 1: Increased Reuse in Object-Oriented Programs" date = "2016-10-31"
-Categories = ["technical skills", "csharp"]
+Categories = ["technical skills", "csharp", "java",  "oop"]
 +++

+Next in the series: [OO-Design Part 2: Anemic Domain Models Are Healthy](/anemic-domain-model/)

 The SOLID patterns are not enough to design a reusable and testable code base.
 Two concrete additions can significantly improve your codebase, while